zmsp/sonar-clojure/README.md

 * Optional: Place Size Metrics widget and resize the dashboard

 # Thanks
-I am activly monitoring this repo.
+## I am actively monitoring this repo.
 If you would like to contribute, or submit an issue feel free to do so.